 Estimated annual campus deadline: Early December

-Eligibility: Seniors or students who have graduated within the past academic year; serious career interest in international affairs; significant amount of course work completed related to the student's disciplines of interest; permission to work in the United States for a full 12 months from August 1 through July 31 following graduation.
+Eligibility: Seniors or students who have graduated within the past academic year; serious career interest in international affairs; significant amount of course work completed related to the student's disciplines of interest; permission to work in the United States for a full 10 months from September 1 through June 30 in the year following an application.

 Campus nomination: required for all UCSB applicants.